ios-dev-tools/awesome-ios-dev-tools/README.md

 * [LiveView](https://itunes.apple.com/gb/app/liveview/id301069270?mt=8) - LiveView is a free remote screen viewing application that allows you to stream part of your Mac's screen to an iOS device.
 It's really useful for previewing interface designs or running simple simulations or demos, and unlike similar applications, LiveView will stream any section of your screen so doesn't require compatibility with any

-* [LoadingShimmer](https://github.com/jogendra/LoadingShimmer) - To add a shimmering effect to any view, use the following code:
+* [LoadingShimmer](https://github.com/jogendra/LoadingShimmer) - Add a shimmering effect to any view.

-View.backgroundColor = new Color(0x000000, 0x000000, 0x000000);
-View.shimmer = new Shimmer();

-This will add a shimmering effect to the view.

 * [Lona](https://github.com/Lona/Lona) - Airbnb has a collection of tools for building design systems and using them to generate cross-platform UI code.
 Lona Studio provides a graphical interface for working with JSON files, and Lona Compiler converts them to UI code for various targets.
 Currently only React Native is supported, but more platforms are planned.